jsdclxvi/Reforestation/README.md

-## What did one snowman say to the other snow man?
-Do you smell carrot?
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.